wrightmat/wrightmat.github.io/obsidian/dnd/characters/Kyrzin.md

 #npc

-Gender: Non-Gendered
+Gender:: Non-Gendered
-Occupation: Prince of Slime
+Occupation:: Daelkyr Lord
-Race: Daelkyr
+Race:: Daelkyr

 The Prince of Slime is the daelkyr lord of slime and ooze.